Mach1Studios/m1-spatialsystem/README.md

 ### Windows

+#### Codesigning
+- use `certmgr.exe` and open the Personal certificates to grab the `Thumbprint` from the relevant Digicert Codesigning Certificate to be used in the codesign step via `WIN_SIGNTOOL_ID`

 ## Known Issues
 - [MacOS] m1-orientationmanager and external BLE device handling issues in macOS versions 12.0, 12.1 and 12.2